 Nancy Bilyeau has worked on the staffs of InStyle, DuJour, Rolling Stone, Entertainment Weekly, and Good Housekeeping.
 She is currently the deputy editor of the Center on Media, Crime and Justice at City University of New York and a regular contributor to Town & Country, Purist, and The Vintage News.

 A native of the Midwest, she earned a bachelor's degree from the University of Michigan.
 THE CROWN, her first novel and an Oprah pick, was published in 2012; the sequel, THE CHALICE, followed in 2013.
 The third in the trilogy, THE TAPESTRY, was published by Touchstone in 2015.
 The books have also been published by Orion in the UK and seven other countries.

-Some earlier milestones: In 1661, Nancy's ancestor, Pierre Billiou, emigrated from France to what was then New Amsterdam when he and his family sailed on the St. Jean de Baptiste to escape persecution for their Protestant beliefs.
+For this novel, Nancy drew on her own Huguenot background.
+In 1661, Nancy's ancestor, Pierre Billiou, emigrated from France to what was then New Amsterdam when he and his family sailed on the St. Jean de Baptiste to escape persecution for their Protestant beliefs.
 Pierre built the first stone house on Staten Island and is considered the borough's founder.
 His little white house is on the national register of historic homes and is still standing to this day.

 Nancy lives in New York City with her husband and two children.

 Both your first novel, The Crown, and The Chalice are set in 16th century England.
 Why have you chosen this particular time period?
 What resonance does it have for you?